aarangurenn/Data_Analysis_Portafolio_Project/README.md

 -COVID 19 DATA EXPLORATION

 Description: The dataset contains records of Covid-19 cases, deaths and vaccine records by country in 2020-2021.
-This project includes the following steps: data loading and data cleaning
+This project includes the following steps:

-Skills: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Converting Data Types
+-- Total cases vs total deaths

+-- Likelihood of dying in your country

+-- Looking at total cases vs population

+-- Looking at countries with highest infection rates compare to poulation

+-- Showing the highest counties death cout per population

 Technology: MYSQL

 -Nashville Housing Data Cleaning

 Description: The dataset contains a list of houses that have been sold in Nashville between 2013 and 2019.
-This project includes the following steps: data loading, data cleaning and preprocessing.
+This project includes the following steps:

+-- Update table where the property adreess was empty

+-- Breaking property adreess into individual columns (adress, city, state)

+-- Breaking Owner address into individual columns (adress, city, state)

+-- Change 'Y' and 'N' to YES and NO in 'Sold as Vacant' field in order to be uniform

+-- Removed duplicates

+-- Delete unused data

 Technology: MYSQL